notusCSDB – CSDB for S1000D authoring teams

 notusCSDB for S1000D – key features:

 notusCSDB support every version of S1000D from 1.6 to 4.2, in both XML and SGML formats.
 Each project is assigned a primary version, which drives which data module types, codification and BREX rules are available for the creation of new assets.
 However, a project can contain any DM from any version of S1000D.
 This can be particularly helpful with migration or upgrade projects.

-Completely separate databases with their own user accounts for isolating test or training files from production files or for content that requires separation on the grounds of security, e.g. ITAR
+Completely separate silos with their own user accounts for isolating test or training files from production files or for content that requires separation on the grounds of security, e.g. ITAR.

-All projects within a database can be accessed by all users that have access to that database, allowing for flexibility when assigning users to projects and teams
+All projects within a silo can be accessed by all users that have access to that silo, allowing for flexibility when assigning users to projects and teams.

 Content can be loaded using a DML to specify the DMs to be added.
 Existing files and related media will be imported.
 Assets with no associated files will be created as metadata records for later populating in the CSDB (i.e. for creating new DMs required by the project DML).

 Import and export is available from and to the file system and can include related items to simplify management.
 Select a publication module for export, and every data module and media item can automatically be exported together.